linode/docs/docs/guides/kubernetes/kubernetes-create-cluster-shortguide/index.md

 1. In the **Add Node Pools** section, select the [hardware resources](/docs/platform/how-to-choose-a-linode-plan/#hardware-resource-definitions) for the Linode worker node(s) that make up your LKE cluster.
 To the right of each plan, select the plus `+` and minus `-` to add or remove a Linode to a node pool one at time.
 Once you're satisfied with the number of nodes in a node pool, select **Add** to include it in your configuration.
 If you decide that you need more or fewer hardware resources after you deploy your cluster, you can always [edit your Node Pool](/docs/kubernetes/deploy-and-manage-a-cluster-with-linode-kubernetes-engine-a-tutorial/#edit-or-remove-existing-node-pools).

     {{< note >}}
 Currently, the available plan types for LKE worker nodes are [Shared](/docs/platform/how-to-choose-a-linode-plan/#1-shared), [Dedicated CPU](/docs/platform/how-to-choose-a-linode-plan/#4-dedicated-cpu), and [High Memory](/docs/platform/how-to-choose-a-linode-plan/#3-high-memory) plans.
+As per Kubernetes' [requirements](https://kubernetes.io/docs/setup/production-environment/tools/kubeadm/install-kubeadm/#before-you-begin), Nanodes are not an option for worker nodes.
     {{< /note >}}

     ![Select your cluster's resources](select-your-cluster-resources.png "Select your cluster's resources")